 How To Remove Oil-Based Paint Out Of Carpet?

-- Lift the carpet up and blot the spilt area as much as possible.
-Vacuum it to dry the surface and particles.
+- Lift the carpet up and blot the spilled area as much as possible.
+Steam and vacuum it to dry the surface and particles using a steam cleaner.

 - Buy nonflammable dry cleaning solutions, liquid spot remover, and detergent solution.
 Prepare a mixture of ¼ teaspoon detergent and one cup of mild hot water.

 - Test this solution on a small surface area out of the total affected area.
-This needs to be done to avoid any damage or discolouration of the carpet.
+This needs to be done to avoid any damage or discoloration of the carpet.

-- With the use of cloth, apply this mixture on the spilt area.
-Apply it from the outside of the stained area towards the centre to get the best results possible.
+- With the use of cloth, apply this mixture on the spilled area.
+Apply it from the outside of the stained area towards the center to get the best results possible.

-- Leave this cleaning solution mixture on the spilt area for 5 minutes so that it can work effectively.
+- Leave this cleaning solution mixture on the spilled area for 5 minutes so that it can work effectively.

 - Clean it with a white cloth carefully.
 Do it until the stain no longer transfers.
-Rub the area carefully to avoid any damage to carpet fibres.
+Rub the area carefully to avoid any damage to carpet fibers.

-- Soak the spilt area which you just cleaned into cold water.
+- Soak the spilled area which you just cleaned into cold water.
 Make sure the cleaning solution which you just applied is removed completely.